 - Contact the firm that carried out the installation.
 The best way to do this is by phone.
 Confirm the problem and get them to agree to sort it, and by a specific date.
 Once you have this information, write to them confirming the details.

 - If the firm hasn’t sorted the problem by the agreed date, it’s time to escalate.
 Contact them again and get them to agree to a ‘final’ date.

 - If this doesn’t work then it’s time for an ultimatum.
-Write to them saying that you’re going to seek another installer if they don’t do the work within a given, short State that if you’re forced to take this action, you’ll seek compensation through the courts.
+Write to them saying that you’re going to seek another installer if they don’t do the work within a given, short deadline.
+State that if you’re forced to take this action, you’ll seek compensation for the work costs through the courts.